- Torres del Paine Hiking

 By the time I got back to the campsite, dinner had started but the others had saved a space for me to sit with them.
 For five minutes I shovelled food into my mouth, with barely the energy to participate in the conversation going on around me.
-And then it hit me, I’d done it – we had all done it – we’d completed the W Hike in the Torres del Paine national park.
+And then it hit me, I’d done it – we had all done it – we’d completed the W Trek in the Torres del Paine National Park.
 The wine and beer flowed that night and we stayed up playing cards and somewhat rude word games by the lights of our head torches.

 The next morning was cloudy and rainy – making me thankful that I’d gone up to the Torres the day before.
 There would have been no glorious sunrise to see, just a grey mist.
 In any case, I was mildly cloudy from the wine the night before and the thought of that strenuous hike made me snuggle further into my sleeping bag and feel a bit queasy.

 I packed my bag and geared up.
-There was nothing left for me to but walk the 5km down with the others to the Hotel Las Torres to start my journey back to Puerto Natales, and, with that, a clean shower.
+There was nothing left for me to do but walk the 5km down with the others to the Hotel Las Torres.
+I’d completed the W Trail in the Torres del Paine, now it was time to start my journey back to Puerto Natales, and, with that, a clean shower.